 Much like other portable projectors we talk about here, just because you can pass video through this unit doesn't mean you should.
 For its price, though, making you pay even more for an optional Wi-Fi dongle (ViewSonic recommends its PJ-WPD-200, which brings Miracast and DLNA compatibility) feels like you're getting nickel and dimed.

 If presenting Microsoft Office documents is a large part of your practice, and it probably is, the PLED-W800 should stand out thanks to native support for presenting Word, Excel, and Powerpoint files directly from a USB stick or SD card.

-- Read our Viewsonic PLED-W800 review
+- Read our full Viewsonic PLED-W800 review

 If you really want to wow at presentations, or turn a whole wall into an interactive whiteboard for brainstorming sessions, then the Epson BrightLink 685Wi is definitely worth considering.

 It's an interactive projector that allows people to draw, write and modify the items it projects onto a screen.
 It comes with a range of software to help you create these impressive projections, and can wirelessly connect to a huge range of devices.